guillermooo/sublime-undocs/source/extensibility/packages.rst

 in your :file:`{Packages}/User/Preferences.sublime-settings` file.

-Changes are detected when the file is saved and packages will be (un-)loaded on the fly.
+Changes are detected when the file is saved and packages will be loaded or unloaded on the fly.

+Enabling Packages
+*****************

+Similarly to :ref:`disabling-packages`,
+enabling a package is simply a matter of removing the package's name from the ``ignored_packages`` list setting.

 Removing Packages
 *****************

-Firstly, if you installed a package with a package manager you should use the method provided by the manager to remove it.
+If you installed a package with a package manager you should use the method provided by the manager to remove it.

-If you installed a package manually, it is safest to `disable <#disabling-packages>`_ the package and then remove the package's resources from the disk while Sublime Text is not running.
+If you installed a package manually, follow this procedure to safely remove a package:

+1. :ref:`Disable <disabling-packages>` the package
+   while Sublime Text is running.
+#.
+Close Sublime Text.
+#.
+Remove the package's resources from the disk.
-Afterwards you can re-enable the package since it doesn't exist anymore.
+4. Afterwards you can remove the package from the ``ignored_packages`` list setting since it doesn't exist anymore.

 In addition to the resources
-you have placed initially in a :file:`Packages` folder, plugins may create configuration files
+you have placed initially
+in a :file:`{Packages}` folder or in :file:`{Installed Packages}`, plugins may create configuration files
 (such as ``.sublime-settings`` files) or other files to store package-related data.
-Usually you will find them in the *User* package.
+Usually, you will find them in the *User* package.
-When you want to remove all traces of a package you need to remove these files manually.
+If you want to remove all traces of a package you need to find and remove these files manually.

 .. warning::

-   Do not attempt to remove :term:`shipped packages`;
-   they will be re-added on every Sublime Text update!
+   Shipped Packages are reinstated on every Sublime Text update.
-   Disable them instead.
+   If you want to get rid of any of them, :ref:`disable <disabling-packages>` them instead of deleting.

 .. _overriding-packages: